criolho/Drupal-Feeds-Using-LLMs/README.md

 Together, these libraries help us to tell LLMs precisely how we want them to structure their reply, e.g. JSON with particular fields and types of data; and validate the data before passing it on for downstream use.
 In particular, we want anything GenAI-related to pass muster before importing it to Drupal.

+Drupal, Pydantic and Instructor work well together as they all have structured data as a core idea.

 <img width="679" alt="image" src="https://github.com/user-attachments/assets/9637a017-3e3a-4875-9293-8648a445a8b1" />